 “Concrete is a very fashionable material for contemporary spaces at the moment due to its versatility and the variety of tones available.
 It also adds an industrial feel,” says Christopher Wray MD Chris Jordan.
 Hanging shades like these Aplomb pendants need a structure to suspend them from, such as a covered terrace.
 Alternatively you can use a post or wall bracket with an extended arm but it needs to be able to withstand changeable weather scenarios as well as the weight of the light fitting itself.

 This versatile Beem pendant light offers dimmable lights with a built-in heater too and comes in a range of sizes.
 Its slick contemporary look will add a stylish note to any alfresco set-up.
-The dimmable light comes with a remote and there are two levels of heating to choose from, so if things get chilly you can extend the time you spend outside.
+The dimmable outdoor dining lighting idea comes with a remote and there are two levels of heating to choose from, so if things get chilly you can extend the time you spend outside.
 There is also a misting version available that you can control via a phone app if temperatures hot up.